Patti Starr: Legal proceedings

 On June 24, 1989, Peterson ordered a judicial inquiry be set up to investigate the matter.
-Initially Starr said wanted to participate in the inquiry.
-She said, "I stand by all the things I participated in ...
+Initially Starr wanted to participate in the inquiry saying, "I stand by all the things I participated in ...
 I think the inquiry will be a positive thing."
 Later on she moved to have the inquiry quashed.
 In January 1990, the Ontario Court of Appeal dismissed her request.
 Two weeks later the Supreme Court of Canada gave her leave to appeal.
 In a decision in April, the Supreme Court declared the inquiry unconstitutional.
 Starr successfully argued that an inquiry investigating criminal charges would deny subjects their full legal rights.
 Public inquiries can compel witnesses to testify but criminal trial defendants can refuse to testify.

 Soon after, the police laid 76 charges plus over 30 violations of election spending laws against Starr.
 She was charged with defrauding the Ministry of Citizenship and Culture in collecting $350,000 more than her organization was entitled to in grants for renovations to its offices.
 The Liberal Party and several party officials were also charged with fraud and breach of trust.

 Starr felt unfairly singled out by the affair and launched a lawsuit against Peterson, his adviser Vince Borg, Attorney-General Ian Scott, the province and the cabinet for $3 million in damages for negligence, defamation, malicious prosecution and abuse of power.
+In 1991, she offered to settle for C$150,000, which were her legal costs.
+She later dropped the lawsuit.

 Trial

 In June 1991, Starr pleaded guilty to eight election fraud expense charges for which she was fined $3,500.
 28 other charges were withdrawn or were dismissed.
 She also pleaded guilty to two criminal charges (out of 11 originally laid), breach of trust in using $33,000 of charitable funds for her own purposes and fraud in obtaining $360,000 in government grant funds that was more than her organization was entitled to.
 She was sentenced to two six-month jail terms to be served concurrently.
-Justice Ted Wren and Crown Prosecutor Peter Griffiths agreed with Mrs. Starr’s counsel, Peter West, now superior court Judge West, on the statement of facts that included the following comments by Justice Wren presented in an open courtroom to the media and the public present: “Notwithstanding there was no personal financial benefit to Mrs. Starr and her colleagues were surely aware of her activities on their behalf, an example must be made as a general deterrent to the public because of the high profile of this case”.
+Justice Ted Wren and Crown Prosecutor Peter Griffiths agreed with Starr’s counsel, Peter West, now superior court Judge West, on the statement of facts that included the following comments by Justice Wren presented in an open courtroom to the media and the public present: “Notwithstanding there was no personal financial benefit to Mrs. Starr and her colleagues were surely aware of her activities on their behalf, an example must be made as a general deterrent to the public because of the high profile of this case”.
 She was paroled after serving two months of her sentence.